Darvillien37/Forebot-Py/README.md

 # Forebot-Py
-Forebot but now in Python
+Forebot but now in Python!!

 ## Usage
 Checkout this repo, and create a '.env' file in the root.